How much does a law firm website cost?

 They work just as I described—you drag and drop elements on the screen.

-The most popular of these visual page builders for WordPress is Elementor, with WordPress using it as of Spring 2020.
+The most popular of these visual page builders for WordPress is Elementor, with a huge number of WordPress web design companies using it as of Spring 2021.
 Click this link to see a demo of how Elementor works.

 There are several other visual page builders commonly used to build websites for law firms, including WP Bakery, Divi, and Beaver Builder.